Flat Top Manor (Milepost 294) was the summer home of Moses and Bertha Lindau Cone.

 Cone designed and supervised the construction of 25 miles of carriage roads on the estate.
 He also established apple orchards and built three lakes, stocking them with bass and trout.

 Moses and his wife Bertha spent several summers at the estate enjoying the mountains and entertaining guests.
 In 1908, a few years after completing the Manor house, Moses Cone died.
 Bertha outlived her husband by 39 years.
 When she died in 1947 the estate was turned over to the Cone Memorial Hospital as a "public pleasuring ground."
-In 1950, the hospital donated the estate to the Blue Ridge Parkway.
+Shortly thereafter, the hospital donated the estate to the Blue Ridge Parkway.